Blog

 Couple caught in a cycle of arguments, fault-finding, score-keeping,…

-Using Yoga Therapy for Trauma Healing: Unveiling the Transformative Power of Mindful Movement
+Using Yoga in Therapy for Trauma Healing: Unveiling the Transformative Power of Mindful Movement

 Often, when I mention to others that I use yoga in my therapy practice with clients, I get a sort of awed response, as if I’m engaging in a mystical practice or running some kind of spa for over-privileged people.
 There seems to be this unfortunate impression that only very lucky, special people could have access to premium counseling services that would allow the addition of something “extra” like yoga or mindfulness.